The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Results

 Masking H$\beta$ might introduce an age bias in the map of the host galaxy, with respect to the analysis of the central PSF size, in which we directly fitted H$\beta$ since there was no visible emission (see Sect.~\ref{sub:spectr_fit} for details).
-However, we verified that fits of the host-galaxy PSF-sized spectrum give similar results no matter whether H$\beta$ is masked or not.
+However, we verified that fits of the host-galaxy PSF-sized spectrum give similar results, no matter whether H$\beta$ is masked or not.
 Thus, we can qualitatively compare the results in Sect.~\ref{sub:res:psf} with the maps shown here.
 The NSC is as old as some outer interarm disk-dominated regions in the host-galaxy age map in Fig.~\ref{fig:host_pop_maps}, while the rest of the host galaxy is much younger.
 The old metal-poor NSC resides in the relatively young and very metal-rich central ${\sim}500$~pc of the host galaxy.

 However, the NSC is as metal-poor as some young regions of the disk.
 Regarding [Mg/Fe], the NSC has a similar abundance to its surrounding galaxy.
 These results suggest that while M~74 kept forming stars in most of its disk, this did not happen in some specific regions.
 While more recent star formation occurred in the central region of the galaxy, allowing for an extended chemical enrichment, this did not happen in the NSC, which remained old and metal-poor.

 In Appendix~\ref{app:res:orig_integr}, we present for reference the analysis of the original MUSE data cube before the spectro-photometric decomposition.
 Although the Voronoi binning is slightly different, Fig.~\ref{fig:orig_pop_maps} shows similar trends to Fig.~\ref{fig:host_pop_maps}.
 The difference between the original data cube and the host-galaxy decomposed data cube is that the former includes the light of the NSC, which was extracted from the latter.
 Thus, we can expect a difference in the stellar populations only in the region where the NSC dominates.
 Indeed, as described in Appendix~\ref{app:res:orig_integr}, a clear [M/H] drop is visible within a PSF size in Fig.~\ref{fig:orig_pop_maps}.
 Our results for the central region of M~74 are in agreement with the stellar-population analysis by \citeauthor{Pessa2023} (\citeyear{Pessa2023}, see also Sect.~\ref{sec:galaxy}).